-Freda Leask is an alternative country and folk singer /songwriter from the musical islands of Shetland.
+.......is an alt-country and folk singer /songwriter from the musical islands of Shetland, Scotland.
 Her material varies from folk songs inspired by the Shetland environment and history, often using the rich Shetland dialect, to compositions with a more rootsy, americana style.

-Freda is currently recording a project of original material, produced by well-known, award-winning, Scottish singer/song and multi-instrumentalist Kris Drever and the amazingly talented Tim Matthew.
+Freda is currently releasing her own original songs produced by well-known, award-winning, Scottish singer/song and multi-instrumentalist Kris Drever and the amazingly talented Tim Matthew.

 Freda has performed locally and beyond both as an individual and in various collaborations and line-ups.